-He was born on 4th of July 1980 in Stuttgart and as many pro drivers, Marc began his career in karting racing in 1992.
+Born in July 1980 in Stuttgart, Marc began his career in karting racing in 1992.
 After three years spent in karting racing, Lieb moved up to German Formula Renault Championship.
 The first season spent in the series wasn’t so glorious but in the second attempt, he became a runner-up.
 In 1999, he took 3rd place in Formula Renault Eurocup what was his last year in open-wheel racing.

 In 2000 Lieb debuted in the Porsche Carrera Cup Germany, competing as a Porsche Junior driver.
 He finished at the 5th position in the championship while in the following year he dropped to 7th place.
 In 2001, Marc debuted in Porsche Supercup and managed to score one podium finish.
 Finally, in 2002 the German racer won the Porsche Carrera Cup title after being the winner of four races but also tasted the experience of endurance racing, competing at 12 Hours of Sebring and Petit Le Mans.
 Marc also appeared in two races of the FIA GT Championship, but without too much success.